-In a note dated 21 July 2014, the Ministry of Justice, in accordance with the provisions of Article 6, paragraph 3, of Legislative Decree 231/2001, notified its final approval of the new Confindustria Guidelines updated to March 2014.
+On 8 June 2021, the Ministry of Justice, in accordance with the provisions of Article 6, paragraph 3, of Legislative Decree 231/2001, notified its final approval of the new Confindustria Guidelines updated to June 2021.

-The new version amends the previous text of 2008 to incorporate the developments in legislation, jurisprudence and practice that have occurred in the meantime, maintaining the distinction between the general part and the special part.
+The new version amends the previous text of 2014 (which had already introduced important clarifications regarding the composition of the Supervisory Body and company groups) to incorporate the developments in legislation, jurisprudence and practice that have occurred in the meantime, maintaining the distinction between the general part and the special part, the latter updated to include the new predicate offences introduced after the approval of the 2014 text (such as tax offences).